 Last week, Big Crumbs announced via email that they would be increasing the cash back payout on American Express gift cards.
 At the time, Big Crumbs was offering 1.5% cash back.
 I predicted they would be increasing it to 2%, and I was right!
-It’s only half of the big 4% cash back bonuses of the past, but considering nearly every shopping portal recently removed Amex gift cards, we’re lucky to get any payouts at all.
+It’s only half of the big 4% cash back bonuses of the past.
+However, considering nearly every shopping portal recently removed Amex gift cards, we’re lucky to get any payouts at all.
 The higher 2% cash back payout is only valid for 24 hours.

-The only other shopping portal currently offering cash back on American Express gift cards is TopCashBack, which is lagging behind at 1.5%.
-Hopefully they’ll top it – or at least match it.
+The only other shopping portal currently offering cash back on American Express gift cards is TopCashBack.
+Which is lagging behind at 1.5%.
+Hopefully, they’ll top it.
+Or at least match it.
 I’ll definitely be keeping my eye on TopCashBack in the next few days.

 As a reminder, American Express gift card purchases are limit to $5,000 per day every two weeks.
-In my experience, though, your order is less likely to get cancelled if you keep it under $5,000 (preferably $4,000).
+In my experience, though, your order is less likely to get canceled if you keep it under $5,000 (preferably $4,000).
 Amex business gift card purchases have a higher limit of $75,000 per day, though you’ll need to provide a business tax ID for these purchases.

 As I explained in my previous post, if you have a large spending requirement to meet (i.e. the $5,000 spend on the Ink Plus card), getting American Express gift cards through a cash back portal is a great way to get it done at minimal cost.
 In fact, you may even come away with a small profit by unloading them via American Express for Target or Visa gift cards.

-While Amex gift cards are great for generating spend, be sure not to use a Citi card for these purchases – Citi tends to code Amex gift card purchases as cash advances, in which case you’ll be on the hook for cash advance fees AND miss out on the points.
+While Amex gift cards are great for generating spend, be sure not to use a Citi card for these purchases.
+Citi tends to code Amex gift card purchases as cash advances, in which case you’ll be on the hook for cash advance fees AND miss out on the points.